We are searching for

 • Georgia

-The reason many of these state's are easier environments for car title washing scams is due to the variable definitions of total vehicle loss.
+The reason many of these state's are easier environments for title washing fraud is due to the variable definitions of total vehicle loss.
 Each state has its own level of damage a car must reach before it's declared a loss or given a salvage title; in some areas, the repair costs must exceed its scrap value, while in others the repair costs are compared to its value in working condition.
-Regardless of the situation, residents of these states should be on high alert for car washing scams.
+Regardless of the situation, residents of these states should be on high alert for title washing scams.

-Is Car Title Washing Legal?
+Is Title Washing Illegal?

 If caught, car title washing can and will be prosecuted as a federal crime.
 If the state that the scam takes place in has its own title washing laws, then federal and local law enforcement agencies will work together to investigate the crime.
 Depending on how large the title washing operation is, other agencies like state police may become involved.